Waterproofing methods, Modern kitchen designs, Vaastu tips for home, Home Construction cost

 b) Surface Vibrator

-Surface vibrators, also called screed or pan vibrators, are a concrete compaction method used to compact concrete slabs, pavements, and flat surfaces.
+Surface vibrators, or screed or pan vibrators, are a concrete compaction method used to compact concrete slabs, pavements, and flat surfaces.
 These vibrators are moved along the surface of the concrete, levelling it and removing excess air voids simultaneously.
 Surface vibrators are particularly effective in achieving a smooth finish on large horizontal surfaces.

 c) Formwork Vibrator